KCisSICKnasty/SICKnasty-FO4/README.md

 - Gamepad - Input *(for better controller support)*: https://www.nexusmods.com/fallout4/mods/76116
 - Ultra Wide Interface (21x9) *(for wide screen compatibility)*: https://www.nexusmods.com/fallout4/mods/65677

-All you have to do is double click the mod in MO2, navigate to the "Filetree" tab, hold the control key down while clicking each file that's hidden, and then selecting "Unhide".
+All you have to do is double click the mod in MO2, navigate to the "Filetree" tab, hold the control key down while clicking each file that's hidden, and then select "Unhide".

 	**Post Installation Steps:**